skyway/skyway.github.io/en/developer.md

 ## SDK and Tools

-There are SDKs for Web browsers, iOS and Android, and tools that work on various devices.
+There are SDKs for Web browsers, iOS and Android, and tools that work on the embedded devices.

 <div id="sdk-div" class="row row-for-slim-card">
     <div class="col-6 col-md-3">